 Final published version (version of record)

 The start date for this policy is the article’s publication date.

-We define the version of record as the final published PDF, XML or HTML version of the article.
+The version of record as the final published PDF, XML or HTML version of the article.
 The author is permitted to post, print, or otherwise distribute the journal’s version of record/final PDF or XML published version without permission.
 Quotations from the article may be used, provided these are of a reasonable and necessary length only, and there is a full citation to the original source using the DOI.
 Users may not modify the content, remove any copyright notices or author information, or create derivative works.

 All the journals of The Grassroots Institute follow the Sherpa Policy for Deposit with its embed code.

 By signing the Consent Form of respective journal, the authors retain the rights of self-archiving.
 Following are the important features of self-archiving policy of the journals of The Grassroots Institute: